soundpress/RulesOfNYC/docs/c13/index.rst

    (3) Failing to provide information about the operators of the units or foods sold on the unit, or

    (4) Failing to maintain and submit an agreement with a commissary.

+   (5) Failing to bring the mobile food vending unit to a place designated by the Department to post a letter grade or to install, replace or maintain a location sharing device to the unit.

+   (6) Removing, disposing, tampering with, or modifying the letter grade posted to a mobile food vending unit or a location sharing device installed to the unit.